PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 To estimate the human expert effort equivalent to current AI capabilities we follow #cite(<kwa2025measuringaiabilitycomplete>) by measuring the 50%-task-completion time horizon.
 This is the time humans typically take to complete tasks that AI models can complete with 50% success rate.

-_Hack The Box_ estimates difficulty of the challenges by measuring how long it takes a median participant from first accessing the challenge data (by downloading challenge files or starting the docker container) to submitting a flag.
+Hack The Box estimates difficulty of the challenges by measuring how long it takes a median participant from first accessing the challenge data (by downloading challenge files or starting the docker container) to submitting a flag.
 We adopt this approach to measure human time spent solving a challenge.

 When measuring "human expert performance" it is important to know whom we consider an expert.
 Since both events analyzed in this paper were open to the public, the expertise of participants varied from casuals to professional CTF players.

-We can measure the position of the human team on the leaderboard as a measure of its expertise.
-In @ca_time_horizon_detailed we show how the 50%-task-completion time horizon estimates change, depending on which percentage of top human teams we consider to be the experts.
+We can measure the position of the human team on the leaderboard as a measure of its expertise. @ca_time_horizon_detailed shows how the 50%-task-completion time horizon estimates change depending on which percentile of the human teams we consider to be experts.
+The estimates maintain a similar order of magnitude.

 // TODO: [nit] Add info on how many flags were submitted without first accessing the files?

 // TODO: discuss limitations (not considering time human has access to challenge description; not considering time humans sleep\eat for long challenges) and how we combat them

-#tododmv[TODO]

 #figure(
   image("plots/is_ai_solved_vs_median_human_time_regression_CyberApocalypse_detailed.svg"),
-  caption: [50%-task-completion time horizon estimates we get, depending on which percentage of top human teams we consider experts for getting the human solve times.
-Data is from the _Cyber Apocalypse_ event.], ) <ca_time_horizon_detailed>
+  caption: [50%-task-completion time horizon estimates, depending on which percentage of top human teams we consider experts for calculating the human solve times (_Cyber Apocalypse_)], ) <ca_time_horizon_detailed>

 // If have time, add the 50% time horizon vs n top teams plot.